DerickEddington/signals_receipts/README.md

 # `signals_receipts`

-A simple, lightweight, async-signal-safe, and portable approach to handling POSIX signals.
+An approach to handling POSIX signals that is simple, lightweight, async-signal-safe, and portable.

 Each signal number of interest is associated with: an atomic counter of how many times that signal has been delivered since it was last checked, and your custom processing for that signal.
 A